PolygonBuilder

 open override fun replaceGeometry(geometry: Polygon?)

-Replaces the geometry in the builder with the new geometry.
-This does not update the spatial reference of the builder.
-If the geometry is null, the builder is cleared.
+Replaces the geometry currently stored in the geometry builder with the new geometry.
+This method can be used as an alternative to creating a new builder from an existing geometry.
+Note that this does not update the spatial reference of the builder and the builder geometry is cleared if the geometry is null.
+Geometries with curves are supported.

 Link copied to clipboard